 Equity waterfall models in commercial real estate projects are one of the most difficult concepts to understand in all of real estate finance.
 Cash flow from a development or investment project can be split in a countless number of ways, which is part of the reason why real estate waterfall models can be so confusing.
-In this article we’ll take a deep dive into real estate waterfall distributions, dispel some common misconceptions, and then we’ll tie it all together with a step-by-step real estate waterfall example.
+In this article, we’ll take a deep dive into real estate waterfall distributions, dispel some common misconceptions, and then we’ll tie it all together with a step-by-step real estate waterfall example.
 Here’s what you’ll learn:

 First of all, what exactly is a “waterfall” when it comes to cash flow distributions?
 An investment waterfall is a method of splitting profits among partners in a transaction that allows for profits to follow an uneven distribution.
 The waterfall structure can be thought of as a series of pools that fill up with cash flow and then once full, spill over all excess cash flow into additional pools.